a-One-Fan/Blender-Motion-Trail-Update/README.md

-# This addon is currently potentially very buggy
+# This addon is currently potentially very buggy, and is still in development.
+ Expect changes frequently, or rarely.

  This is an update of the old motion trail addon by Bart Crouch.

  The features present in it before (basically, only motion trails for objects) work.<br>